 Situations like data leaks, identity theft, account hacking, etc., are no more an anomaly.
 So user security measures like two-factor authentication (2FA) are a wise plan.
-Maybe that’s why Apple has jumped onto the wagon and integrated two-factor authentication in macOS Monterey, iOS 15, and iPadOS 15.
+Maybe that’s why Apple has jumped onto the wagon and integrated two-factor authentication in macOS, iOS, and iPadOS.

 As part of Apple’s built-in password manager, iCloud Keychain, the 2FA feature has many benefits.
-But before we hop on to how to set up two-factor authentication in macOS Monterey, let’s first understand a bit more about it.
+But before we hop on to how to set up two-factor authentication in macOS, let’s first understand a bit more about it.

 - What is 2FA, and why should you use it on Mac?

-- How to set up two-factor authentication in macOS Monterey
+- How to set up two-factor authentication in Mac

 - Login using two-factor authentication on Mac